SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/after-payment.md

 | ✔︎   | └➔&nbsp;`vatAmount`      | `integer`    | Amount entered in the lowest momentary units of the selected currency.
 E.g. `10000` = `100.00 DKK`, `5000` = `50.00 DKK`. |
 | ✔︎   | └➔&nbsp;`description`    | `string`     | A textual description of the capture                                                                                      |
 | ✔︎   | └➔&nbsp;`payeeReference` | `string(50)` | A unique reference for the reversal transaction.
 See [payeeReference][payee-reference] for details.                       |

-The `reversal` resource contains information about a reversal transaction made against a payment.
-You can return a specific reversal transaction by adding the transaction id to the `GET` request.

 {% include transaction-response.md payment_instrument="mobilepay"
     transaction="reversal"%}